pingcap/blog/tide-developing-a-distributed-database-in-a-breeze.md

 ## What is TiDE, and why do we need it?

-**Confucious said: "A craftsman must sharpen his tools to do his job."** That applies to TiDB developers (You!) as well.
+**[Confucious](https://en.wikipedia.org/wiki/Confucius) (a Chinese philosopher and politician) said: "A craftsman must sharpen his tools to do his job."** That applies to TiDB developers (You!) as well.
 To reduce tedious work and improve efficiency, automation is a must.
 TiDE, a VS Code extension, automates your TiDB coding experience inside VS Code.

 When you enable TiDE, it creates a dedicated workspace for TiDB in VS Code, providing functionality that simplifies the development of TiDB.